 118. Expenses

-(1) An administrator may re-imburse himself for or pay out of the estate of the represented person all expenses reasonably incurred in or about the performance of his functions.
+(1) An administrator may reimburse himself for or pay out of the estate of the represented person all expenses reasonably incurred in or about the performance of his functions.

 (2) A guardian is entitled to receive from the represented person such expenses as are reasonably incurred in or about the performance of his functions and are allowed by the State Administrative Tribunal, either generally or in any particular case.